bthate/sbn/docs/manual.rst

     torture and kills members of the
     victim groups.

-    **SBN** contains correspondence with
+    **SBN** contains :ref:`correspondence <writings>`
-    the International Criminal Court,
+    with the International Criminal Court,
     asking for arrest of the king of the netherlands, for the genocide
-    he iscommitting with his new
+    he is committing with his new
     treatement laws.

-Current status
-    is "no basis to proceed" judgement
-    of the prosecutor which requires
+    Current status is "no basis to proceed" :ref:`judgement <guilty>` of the prosecutor
-    a "basis to prosecute" to have the king actually arrested.
+    which requires a "basis to prosecute" to have the king actually arrested.

 **USAGE**